WHY My Ego Was Fed the Biggest Piece of Life’s Humble Pie

 I often wonder what it would be like if he returned from the afterlife.
 My Dad died 39 years ago of pancreatic cancer on December 23, 1983, at 4.30 pm.
 I was 23 years old, and he was 58.
 That year was the worst Christmas of my life.
 To this day, I get melancholy every...

-When Your Pet Dog Dies, it’s Like Losing a Child.
+WHEN Your Pet Dog Dies, it’s Like Losing a Child.
 Why You Don’t Ever Want to Know

 Overcome your fear of loss and discover the joys of having a dog.
 Explore the journey of responsibility and companionship.